programinglive/zettly/README.md

 - `handleDebugEvent` logs structured events to the browser console only when debug is enabled.
 - No `.env` keys are required for this flow.
 - Styling overrides in `resources/css/app.css` remove the editor surface/footer borders so only the outer card border remains.
 Adjust those selectors if you change the wrapper layout.
+- The same stylesheet now also ensures toolbar buttons keep their active colors in both light and dark themes via the `:root:not(.dark) [data-zettly-editor-toolbar] button[data-state=on]` override.

 ## Gemini integration